The History of the Wreck of the Batavia

 In summary, the ship Batavia struck the Abrolhos islands on the night of 4th June 1629, on the last leg of its journey from Amsterdam, down around the Cape of Good Hope, sailing east and then heading north to the port of Batavia (now Djakarta) in the East Indies (now Indonesia).
 Most of the passengers and crew survived the initial impact and were ferried to two tiny, barren islets.
 The ship’s captain and all his officers, with Pelsaert, the merchant in charge of the voyage, set off for Batavia in an open longboat to fetch help.

-In their absence, the most senior remaining official, Jeronimus Cornelisz, assumed leadership.
-He soon realised that the supplies and (especially) water available to him was insufficient to sustain the one hundred and eighty people on the island called Batavia’s Graveyard.
-He recruited a band of likely lads and with their help set about reducing the numbers.
+In their absence, the most senior remaining official, merchant Jeronimus Cornelisz, assumed leadership.
+He soon realised that the supplies and (especially) water available to him was insufficient to sustain the one hundred and eighty people on the island called Batavia’s Graveyard until they were rescued.
+To ensure that he himself would survive, he recruited a band of likely lads and with their help set about reducing the numbers.
 Clever and silver-tongued, at first Cornelisz used guile and deceit to trick people into going to other islands, intending they should die of hunger and thirst.
 Later, his henchmen murdered openly.
 In the course of three months, Cornelisz’s men murdered about ninety-six men, women and children.

 Only a group of soldiers who Cornelisz had marooned on another island stood in his way.
 Led by Wiebbe Hayes, they had the good fortune to find the only water on that part of the archaepelago and a new source of food – the small wallabies native to the islands.
 As men escaped Cornelisz’s reign of terror, the numbers in Hayes’ group grew.
 On three occasions Cornelisz and his men tried to overwhelm the soldiers.
 The second time, Cornelisz himself was taken captive.
 Then, when his henchmen tried one final desperate time to rescue their leader, Pelsaert appeared in a rescue ship.